 Artificial light complaints

 We can only investigate complaints of artificial light if the lighting is causing a statutory nuisance.
-This means that disturbances from the light are so bad, they significantly interfere with the enjoyment of your home or are likely to cause ill health.
+This means that disturbances from the light are so bad, that they significantly interfere with the enjoyment of your home or are likely to cause ill health.
 There is no threshold of brightness that determines a statutory nuisance.

-The most common types of light complaint involve domestic or commercial security lights, lighting at sports facilities and domestic or commercial decorative lights.
+The most common types of light complaints involve domestic or commercial security lights, lighting at sports facilities and domestic or commercial decorative lights.
 Occasionally, we also receive complaints about light shows and Christmas lighting.

 If you are experiencing disturbances from artificial lighting, we recommend that you first speak to the owners of the light because they may not know that the light is causing an issue.
 If this doesn’t solve the problem, you can report the light to us.

-Reporting light disturbences online
+Reporting light disturbances online

 You can make complaints about artificial light to us anytime online: